bbauska/W3Cx-1of5-CSS.0x/README.md

 <h3 id="ch4-3-1">4.3.1 The float property</h3>
 <!------------------------------------------------------------------------------------------------>

-After when you look at other Web pages, you\'ll see multiple HTML elements
+After when you look at other Web pages, you&#39;ll see multiple HTML elements

 sitting side-by-side.
-When you look at our Web pages, there\'s only one element per horizontal space.
-That\'s because by default, CSS will place your HTML elements one after another on a vertical line.
+When you look at our Web pages, there&#39;s only one element per horizontal space.
+That&#39;s because by default, CSS will place your HTML elements one after another on a vertical line.

 But how do you save all your space and prevent your user from scrolling endlessly?
 The 'Float property'.